The Whole Truth (1958 film)

 The Whole Truth is a 1958 British-American thriller film directed by John Guillermin and starring Stewart Granger, George Sanders, Donna Reed, Gianna Maria Canale and Peter Dyneley.
-It was based on the 1955 play of the same title by Philip Mackie.
+It was written by Jonathan Latimer based on the 1955 play of the same title by Philip Mackie.

-It was made at Walton Studios with some brief location shooting in France.
-The film's sets were designed by the art director Anthony Masters.

 Plot

 While making a film on the French Riviera, the producer, Max Poulton, has been having an affair with his star, Gina Bertini.
 A married man, Max does not want to lose his wife Carol, but the hot-tempered Gina threatens to tell all.
 Max comes home with a blood stain on his shirt cuff.
-A visit follows from an Inspector Carliss of Scotland Yard, who says Gina's body has just been found, stabbed to death.
+A visit follows from an Inspector Hugh Carliss of Scotland Yard, who says Gina's body has just been found, stabbed to death.

 Rushing to the house where he and Gina used to secretly meet, Max gathers up possessions he's left behind.
 A neighbour spots his car.
 Upon returning home, to a party Carol is hosting, Max is astounded to find Gina alive and well among the guests.

-Confused, he drives her home, leaves her in the car briefly, then returns to find her lifeless body, once again stabbed.
+Confused, he drives her home, leaves her in the car briefly, then returns to find her lifeless body, stabbed.
 This time, a local police official, Inspector Simon, comes to call.
 The only conclusion Max can draw is that Carliss is somehow trying to frame him.